MajinEvelyn/blog-time/docs/Baldur's Gate 3/Honor Build - Cleric - Light Domain.md

 layout: default
 nav_order: 3
 ---

-Honor Build - Cleric - Light Domain
+# BG3 Honor Build - Cleric - Light Domain
+Author: Majin Evelyn

+Editor: Pandaniel

 ### Introduction

-Author: Majin Evelyn

-<160 char blurb: Reliable damage in a wide area and impressive support, all in one package?!
-Bring the Light Domain Cleric to Baldur's Gate 3's Honor Mode!

 The Light Domain Cleric provides its party reliable damage in a wide area, as well as some strong supporting effects! *Spirit guardians* works a little differently than it does in 5e, allowing the Cleric to run into enemies to trigger the damage, letting them be a little more aggressive.
 In combination with its Channel Divinity, Radiance of the Dawn, the Light Domain Cleric outputs very efficient damage in a wide area, which enemies can't avoid completely.
 Items with the [Radiating Orb](https://bg3.wiki/wiki/Radiating_Orb_(Condition) effect also augment this build's effectiveness, debuffing enemies' to-hit whenever you do Radiant damage to them (which is the damage type of all of your relevant damage).
 ### Races/Origins